nf-core/deepmutscan/README.md

 ## 1. Overview
 **nf-core/dms** is a reproducible, scalable, and community-curated pipeline for analyzing deep mutational scanning (DMS) data using shotgun DNA sequencing.
 DMS enables researchers to measure the fitness effects of thousands of gene variants simultaneously, helping to classify disease causing mutants in human and animal populations, to learn fundamental rules of virus evolution, protein architecture, splicing or small-molecule interactions.

 While DNA synthesis and sequencing technologies have advanced substantially, long open reading frame (ORF) targets still present major challenges for DMS studies.
 Shotgun DNA sequencing can be used to greatly speed up the inference of long ORF mutant fitness landscapes, theoretically at no expense in accuracy.
-We have designed the **nf-core/dms** pipeline to unlock the power of shotgun sequencing based DMS studies, to simplify and standardise the complex bioinformatics steps involved in data processing of such experiments – from read alignment to QC reporting and fitness landscape inferences.
+We have designed the **nf-core/dms** pipeline to unlock the power of shotgun sequencing based DMS studies on long ORFs, to simplify and standardise the complex bioinformatics steps involved in data processing of such experiments – from read alignment to QC reporting and fitness landscape inferences.

 > 📄 Reference: Wehnert et al., _bioRxiv_ preprint (coming soon)